Insurance: Gap insurance

-Gap insurance covers the excess amount on an auto loan in an instance where the policyholder's insurance company does not cover the entire loan.
+GAP (Guaranteed Asset Protection) insurance covers the excess amount on an auto loan in an instance where the policyholder's insurance company does not cover the entire loan.
 Depending on the company's specific policies it might or might not cover the deductible as well.
 This coverage is marketed for those who put low down payments, have high interest rates on their loans, and those with 60-month or longer terms.
 Gap insurance is typically offered by a finance company when the vehicle owner purchases their vehicle, but many auto insurance companies offer this coverage to consumers as well.

 Health insurance

 Health insurance policies cover the cost of medical treatments.
 Dental insurance, like medical insurance, protects policyholders for dental costs.
 In most developed countries, all citizens receive some health coverage from their governments, paid through taxation.
 In most countries, health insurance is often part of an employer's benefits.